-When friction is the predominant factor causing deterioration of your materials, abrasion and wear testing will give you data to compare materials or coatings and can help you predict the lifetime of a material or coating.
+When friction is the predominant factor causing deterioration of your materials, abrasion and wear testing provides data to compare materials or coatings and can help you predict the lifetime of your product.

 Abrasion testing is used to test the abrasive resistance of solid materials.
 Materials such as metals, composites, ceramics, and thick (weld overlays and thermal spray) coatings can be tested with these methods.
 The intent of abrasion testing is to produce data that will reproducibly rank materials in their resistance to scratching abrasion under a specified set of conditions.